PencilCode/blog/documents/posts/2015-08-08-thanks-to-google-summer.html.md

 can check out <a href="/papers/visualizing_debugging_preprint.pdf">Jeremy and Amanda and Cali's writeup</a> of their debugging work.

-Did I mention that the thee of the are students?
+Did I mention that the three of them are students?
 And they built this rewindable debugger over one summer?

 As you can see - our students contributed incredible projects this